Yes if you hold certain passports you are eligible to get on arrival visa.

 90-day tourist visa:

-Allows the holder to stay in Dubai for a total of 90 days that can be used up in a single entry or multiple entries.
-The visa can also be extended.
+The extendable visa allows the holder to stay in Dubai for a total of 90 days that can be used up in a single entry, or multiple entries.

 There are both single and multiple-entry prepaid visas.
-Applicants can choose the visa type depending on their reason of visit.
+Applicants can choose the visa type according to the reason of their visit.

 The processing duration is roughly 3 to 4 working days excluding any public holidays.

-Both types of transit visas are valid for 30 days from the date of issue.
-All other visas are valid for 60 days from the date of issue.
+Both types of transit visas are valid for 30 days from the date of issue while all other visas are valid for 60 days from the date of issue.

-Overstaying fines are the fines charged by the Immigration authorities if a visa holder overstays their permitted duration.
+Overstaying fines are the fines charged by the Immigration authorities if a visa holder exceeds the stay duration.

-Mary overstayed 5 days past her visa expiry date.
-At the time of exit, she has to pay a fine of 600 AED.
-This is the breakdown of her fine:
+Suppose Mary overstayed 5 days past her visa expiry date.
+At the time of her exit, she will pay a fine of 600 AED.
+Following is the breakdown of her fine :

 Fine day 1 | 50 AED | |